olir/Frankenstein/README.md

 [![Build Status](https://travis-ci.org/olir/Frankenstein.png)](https://travis-ci.org/olir/Frankenstein/builds) [![Dependency Status](https://www.versioneye.com/user/projects/594a6802368b0800421af505/badge.svg?style=flat-square)](https://www.versioneye.com/user/projects/594a6802368b0800421af505)

 # Status
 No release yet.

+You can use maven to run it with "mvn exec:exec"

+Issues:
+- Currently video input is buggy.
+I'm working on it.
-You can use maven to build the jar and run java  de.screenflow.frankenstein.fxml.Main with this jar and opencv jar (you must include native libs).
-The path to ffmpeg (parent of bin) is still hardcoded in de.screenflow.frankenstein.Configuration.
+- The path to ffmpeg (parent of bin) is still hardcoded in de.screenflow.frankenstein.Configuration .
 Good luck ;-)
-Issues: Temporary Video Output is uncompressed and can get very hugh.
+- Temporary Video Output is uncompressed and can get very hugh.
 You need to have at least 100GB disk space.
 Developed on a Windows 10 64bit.

 # Pre-Requisites
 - [FFmpeg 3.1.1+](https://java.com) installed.